bitzofcod3/SAIL.THE.HIGH.SEAS./README.md

 bye! have a nice day!
 if there's a issue with this, or have not been added yet in this list, please don't hesitate to tell me.
+Sirens are people who will be on my own free will to add, don't ask.
 <img width="736" height="260" alt="1000023273" src="https://github.com/user-attachments/assets/0bf1c0b4-db48-47e5-beff-5b1234af3a6c" />
 <img width="2048" height="109" alt="1000019487" src="https://github.com/user-attachments/assets/151b43b9-0042-4066-bbf3-a07264cf412f" />